copiousfreetime/hitimes/README.md

 ### Implementation details

-THitimes use the appropriate low-level system call for each operating system to get the highest granualtiry time increment possible.
+Hitimes use the appropriate low-level system call for each operating system to get the highest granularity time increment possible.
 Generally this is nanosecond resolution, or whatever the hardware chip in the CPU supports.

 It currently supports any of the following systems: